DinoDevs/GladiatusCrazyAddon/documentation/installation.md

 ### Install on mobile phone

 GCA can be installed on mobile phone by using a browser compatible with one of the provided extensions.
 For example, on Android phones you would need a browser like [kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or [yandex](https://play.google.com/store/apps/details?id=com.yandex.browser) which support chrome extensions (*.crx*).
+Some of these browsers support installing addons directly from a chrome store.

 ---